 Separate each stem, and if there are leaves on the lower half, carefully remove them and rinse the lower part of the stems under cool running water.

-Refrigerating your baby’s breath: If you’re wondering how long you can make your baby’s breath last, lengthen its lifespan by putting it in your refrigerator at around 35 F. They should be kept in water for at least 2 hours before they are used in your arrangements.
+Refrigerating your baby’s breath: If you’re wondering how long you can make your baby’s breath last, lengthen its lifespan by putting it in your refrigerator at around 35 F. They should be kept in water for at least 2 hours before used in your arrangements.

 Our guided experience helps you send a one-of-a-kind arrangement perfect for every occasion.